Koki-Kazaore/spark-2023-teamS/client/README.md

 ## Getting Started

+### Ensure that Next.js is installed in your project.
+If you haven't installed it, you can do so by running `npm install next` in your `client` directory.

-First, run the development server:
+### run the development server

 ```bash
 npm run dev